 There are many interesting examples of finite rank operators, the most basic ones being the finite rank projections, on the finite dimensional subspaces $K\subset H$.
 Observe also that in the case where $H$ is finite dimensional, any operator $T\in B(H)$ is automatically of finite rank.
-In general, we have the following result:
+In general, this is of course wrong, but we have the following result:

 \begin{proposition} The set of finite rank operators

 is a two-sided $*$-ideal. \end{proposition}

 \begin{proof} We have several assertions to be proved, the idea being as follows: